justchokingaround/lobster/README.md

       Continue watching from current history
     -d, --download [path]
-      Downloads movie or episode that is selected (if no path is provided, it defaults to the current directory) -e, --edit
+      Downloads movie or episode that is selected (if no path is provided, it defaults to the current directory) --discord, --discord-presence, --rpc, --presence
+      Enables discord rich presence (beta feature, but should work fine on Linux) -e, --edit
       Edit config file using an editor defined with lobster_editor in the config (\$EDITOR by default) -h, --help
       Show this help message and exit
     -i, --image-preview
-      Shows image previews during media selection (requires ueberzugpp to be installed to work with fzf) -j, --json
+      Shows image previews during media selection (requires chafa, you can optionally use ueberzugpp) -j, --json
       Outputs the json containing video links, subtitle links, referrers etc. to stdout -l, --language [language]
-      Specify the subtitle language (if no language is provided, it defaults to english) --rofi, --dmenu, --external-menu
+      Specify the subtitle language (if no language is provided, it defaults to english) --rofi, --external-menu
       Use rofi instead of fzf
     -p, --provider
-      Specify the provider to watch from (if no provider is provided, it defaults to UpCloud) (currently supported: Upcloud, Vidcloud)
+      Specify the provider to watch from (if no provider is provided, it defaults to Vidcloud) (currently supported: Vidcloud, UpCloud)
     -q, --quality
-      Specify the video quality (if no quality is provided, it defaults to 1080) --quiet
+      Specify the video quality (if no quality is provided, it defaults to 1080) -r, --recent [movies|tv]
-      Suppress the output from mpv when playing a video -r, --recent [movies|tv]
       Lets you select from the most recent movies or tv shows (if no argument is provided, it defaults to movies) -s, --syncplay